Frequently Asked Questions

 I have been refused entry to Durham University on the basis of a criminal conviction: What can I do now?

-- Jack Boyd (Director of Human Resources) for Staff applications.
+- Joanne Race (Deputy Director of Human Resources) for Staff applications.

 - Sam Dale(Deputy Academic Registrar and Lead Countersignatory) for Student applications.

 Portability of Applications: Can I use a previous Disclosure?